zacharesmer/imac_g3_ivad_board_init/guide.md

 xrandr --output VGA-1 --mode 1024x768_75
 ```

-An image should appear on the screen.
-It may be in the wrong place or the wrong colors, but that will be fixed in the next step.

-These commands will not persist after you log out.
+These xrandr commands will not persist after you log out.
 To do that, you will need to edit your xorg.conf or find some other way to load the modelines on startup.

 ## Windows